awslabs/aws-mysql-jdbc/README.md

 ```

 ##### 08007 - Transaction Resolution Unknown
-When the driver throws a SQLException with code ```08007```, it means the original connection failed within a transaction (while autocommit was set to false).
+When the driver throws a SQLException with code ```08007```, the original connection failed within a transaction (while autocommit was set to false).
 In this scenario, the driver first attempts to rollback the transaction and then fails over to another available instance in the cluster.
 Note that the rollback might be unsuccessful as the initial connection may be broken at the time that the driver recognizes the problem.
 Note also that any session state configuration of the initial connection is now lost.
 In this scenario, the user should:

-- Reuse and re-configure the original connection (e.g: re-configure session state to be the same as the original connection).
+- Reuse and reconfigure the original connection (e.g: reconfigure session state to be the same as the original connection).

 - Re-start the transaction and repeat all queries which were executed during the transaction before the connection failed.